 Tax Advantages for Full-time, Part-Time and Self-Employed Landlords

-Let’s face it, many self-managed landlords have other full-time jobs and run a rental property business as another income stream.
-Sumeet Sangha of Sangha Tone Chartered Accountants share some insights about that tax advantages you can benefit from based on your situation.
+Let’s face it: many self-managed landlords have other full-time jobs and run a rental property business as another income stream.
+Sumeet Sangha of Sangha Tone Chartered Accountants shares some insights on what tax advantages you can benefit from, depending on your situation.

 Q: If I am a full-time employee with rental property income, what are my tax advantages?